Groups, Orders, and Dynamics: General Definitions

 -- For all $f,g$ in the semigroup, both \esp $fgf^{-1}$ \esp and \esp $f^{-1}gf$ \esp also belong to it.

 We leave the proof to the reader.
-As a corollary, we obtain that left-orderability and bi-orderability are {\bf{\em local properties}}, that is, if they are satisfied by every finitely-generated subgroup of a given group, then they are satisfied by the whole group.
-Similarly, these are {\bf{\em residual}} properties: if for every nontrivial element there is a surjective group homomorphism into a group with that property mapping the prescribed element into a nontrivial one, then the group inherits the property.
-(Notice that this follows more easily from Example \ref{productos}.)
+As a corollary, we obtain that left-orderability and bi-orderability are {\bf{\em local properties}}; that is, if they are satisfied by every finitely-generated subgroup of a given group, then they are satisfied by the whole group.

+Similarly, left-orderability and bi-orderability are {\bf{\em residual}} properties: if for every nontrivial element there is a surjective group homomorphism into a group with that property mapping the prescribed element to a nontrivial one, then the group inherits the property.
+Indeed, assuming that a group $\Gamma$ is residually (left- or bi-) orderable, we see from Example \ref{productos} that any finite subset $\mathcal G\subseteq \Gamma$ can be mapped injectively into a (left- or bi-) orderable group.
+Thus, there is a compatible choice of exponents for the elements of $\mathcal G$, and so $\Gamma$ is (left- or bi-) orderable by the above criterion.